anir-tubi/tubi-roku/README.md

 # Remote Release

 Remote releases are releases that are not sent to Roku, and updates are made when a device loads the Tubi channel, by downloading the starter component and remote component files, which are used to build the channel UI.
+If creating a Hotfix Release (a type of remote release), please see the notes in the next section titled "__Hotfix Release__".

 1\.
 Set up the environment variables (listed in the [build step](#build)) if not done already, as some of the following steps are dependent on these variables.

 2\.
+Checkout the most recent `x_y_branch` branch (ie. the production branch).
+Run `gulp buildQaBranch` to create a branch that will look like `qa_x_y_z`, where x is the Major Release number, where y is the Minor Release number, and where "z" is the patch number of the next QA build.

-Checkout the most recent `x_y_branch` branch.
-Create a new branch off of the `x_y_branch` called something like `qa_x_y_z`, where x is the Major Release number, where y is the Minor Release number, and where "z" is the patch number.
-Check the build.yml file to know which the new build number should be.
-The patch number should be ten more than the "build_version" listed in the build.yml file.
-Alternatively you can use the new `gulp buildQaBranch` task instead to do this.
+Alternatively if you choose not to run `gulp buildQaBranch`, create a new branch off of the production `x_y_branch` called `qa_x_y_z`, where x is the Major Release number, where y is the Minor Release number, and where "z" is the patch number of the build that will be given to QA.
+The patch number (`z`) should be 10 larger than the current production patch number which can be found in build.yml.
+You must also run `gulp bumpTen` to bump the patch number to the appropriate value.

 3\.
 Run `$ gulp compareProd`.
 This will do the following: